michelesr/thesis/src/context.md

 difficulties when attempting to reproduce and fix a reported bug that is related to a particular environment.

-These problems leaded to the diffusion of virtualization tools, that permits to formally define the development environment and his features, and to virtually reproduce them in every machine.
+These problems led to the diffusion of virtualization tools, that permits to formally define the development environment and his features, and to virtually reproduce them in every machine.
 Virtualization can be obtained both with virtual machines and containers.